Exposure Updated 9 min read

 LTV Steel inherited Republic’s Cleveland operations and combined them with the former Jones and Laughlin facilities.
 The merged company operated one of the largest integrated steel operations in the Midwest, running blast furnaces, basic oxygen furnaces, and rolling mills along the Cuyahoga River.

 LTV’s workers faced the same asbestos exposure as their predecessors at Republic.
 Maintenance shutdowns were particularly dangerous.
 During these periods, workers tore out old asbestos insulation and installed new material, filling work areas with fiber dust.
-LTV filed for bankruptcy in 2000, ending steel production in Cleveland.
+The LTV Corporation and 48 of its subsidiaries filed voluntary Chapter 11 petitions on December 29, 2000 in the U.S. Bankruptcy Court for the Northern District of Ohio, an event documented in LTV’s contemporaneous SEC disclosures and the bankruptcy court’s later opinions.
+The filing ended steel production in Cleveland.

 Youngstown Sheet and Tube